Musings,reviews and articles on old canal and waterway related books and ephemera in my collection.

 The journey is well described and authentically illustrated with 44 drawings by W H Townsend.

 The Enigma------When the boat was in the vicinity of Blisworth the party came across the canal reformer George Smith who having succeeded with his canal bill was turning his attention to the gipsy population.
 Smith joins them on their journey and in the course of their conversations his recently published book ‘Canal Adventures by Moonlight’ is mentioned.
 Subsequently the boat diverts to Watford locks so that the party may walk across the fields to take tea with Smith & his wife who lived at Welton.
 Smith walks 12 miles to Buckby wharf to preach before again joining the boat and travelling as far as Hillmorton.
 The strange thing is that throughout these prolonged encounters with the canal evangelist the author refers to Smith as ‘Mr Gershom’.
 Why is this?
-I dont suppose we will ever know now.2 girls on a barge illus2284
+I dont suppose we will ever know now.

 Illustration from the book showing ‘George Smith’ in conversation in the boat.